Small Closet Organization

 Install More Hanging Storage

 One of the best ways to organize a small closet is to make use of as much vertical space as possible.
-Hanging storage keeps your clothes organized, easy to find and unwrinkled, while also giving you the room to install shelves above, drawers below and make use of floor space.
+Hanging storage keeps your clothes organized, easy to find and unwrinkled.
+It also gives you the room to install shelves above and drawers below.

 - Organize your hanging clothes by length.
 Dresses need 60 inches of vertical hanging space.
 Suits need 42 inches.
 Shirts, skirts and pants that are folded over once need